 “No Bandages for Polo?”

-By the late Dr Jorge MacDonough, International Polo Vet
+By the late Dr Jorge MacDonough, International Polo Vet, La Irenita

 What are the Issues with Horse Bandages and Boots for Polo?

 In all equestrian disciplines where you want to achieve maximum athletic performance, even in animals of great economic value, many believe bandaging firm and booting will minimise over flexion of the fetlock, avoiding excessive strain on the tendons and ligaments.
-Boots and bandages are also used to protect horses and ponies from impact.
-However from at veterinary perspective, there are considerations that must be made relating to when these products are used, how they are applied, and which products to choose.
+Horse protective boots and bandages are also used to protect horses and ponies from impact.
+However from a veterinary perspective, there are considerations that must be made relating to when these products are used, how they are applied, and which products to choose.

 These considerations are detailed below: